ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     For highly-relativistic beams, this solver can fail to reach the default precision within a reasonable time ; in that case, users can set a relaxed precision requirement through ``self_fields_required_precision``.

+* ``<species_name>.self_fields_absolute_tolerance`` (`float`, default: 0.0)
+    The absolute tolerance with which the space-charge fields should be calculated.
+More specifically, the acceptable residual with which the solution can be considered converged.
+In general this should be left as the default, but in cases where the simulation state changes very little between steps it can occur that the initial guess for the MLMG solver is so close to the converged value that is fails to improve that solution sufficiently to reach the ``self_fields_required_precision`` value.

 * ``<species_name>.self_fields_max_iters`` (`integer`, default: 200)
     Maximum number of iterations used for MLMG solver for initial space-charge